rintnetwork/front-end/src/content/whitepaper/index.md

 Inspired by one of Satoshi Nakamoto’s original suggested use cases for Bitcoin, we will be introducing an economics-based anti-spam filter, in our case for receiving messages and “cold” contact requests from users.

-This enables stakeholders to set a minimum amount of RNT that a reyna stakeholder must deposit in order for someone outside of their network to contact him directly.
+This enables stakeholders to set a minimum amount of REY that a reyna stakeholder must deposit in order for someone outside of their network to contact him directly.
 If the recipient replies the deposit is forfeited to the recipient.

-### RNT Utility {#rnt-utility}
+### REY Utility {#rey-utility}

-- RNT is deposited, and transferred from stakeholders to recipients upon receiving a reply from the recipient.
+- REY is deposited, and transferred from stakeholders to recipients upon receiving a reply from the recipient.

 ### Example use-cases {#example-use-cases}